feathersjs/feathers/docs/guides/basics/testing.md

-We take a similar approach for the messages service test.
-We create a test-specific user from the `users` service, then pass it as `params.user` when creating a new message and validates that message's content:
+We take a similar approach for the messages service test by creating a test-specific user from the `users` service, then pass it as `params.user` when creating a new message and validates that message's content: